ireneorichie/docs/docs/serving/using-a-custom-domain.md

+---
-# Setting up a custom domain
+title: "Setting up a custom domain"
+#linkTitle: "OPTIONAL_ALTERNATE_NAV_TITLE"
+weight: 55
+---

 By default, Knative Serving routes use `example.com` as the default domain.
 The fully qualified domain name for a route by default is